 Creative design in the field of small sculpture.
 Modeling for terracotta, various techniques.
-Sculpture with and without armature, plaster casts. carving in plaster, stone and wood.
+Sculpture with and without armature, plaster casts, carving in plaster, stone and wood.
 This course may be continued for four hours as F. A. 8a.

 - 11. INTRODUCTION TO DESIGN.
-Four hours credit. - A study of the basic elements of design and the techniques of organization.
-Creative projects in abstract and applied fields. - 13.
+Four hours credit.
+A study of the basic elements of design and the techniques of organization.
+Creative projects in abstract and applied fields. - LETTERING FOR ELEMENTARY SCHOOL TEACHERS.
+Two or four hours credit.
+Study of letter forms, manuscript writing, poster, display, blackboard writing and holiday and unit displays. - 13.
 LETTERING.
 Two hours credit.
 The basic letter forms and useful variants.
 A study of layout and design.
 The course includes work in manuscript, showcard, and poster.